Ideal Submodules versus Ternary Ideals versus Linking Ideals: Questions

 \section{Questions}

+We close with three (sets of) questions, that follow our philosophy of motivating notions for Hilbert modules and proving results about them, by looking at known notions and their results for the associated reduced linking algebras.

-\bemp We mentioned that a split extension $\cB$ is, roughly, a conditional expectation $\E$ ($=s\circ\vp$) onto a subalgebra ($s(\cC)$) such that $\ker\E$ is an ideal.
+\lf \bemp We mentioned that a split extension $\cB$ is, roughly, a conditional expectation $\E$ ($=s\circ\vp$) onto a subalgebra ($s(\cC)$) such that $\ker\E$ is an ideal.
 (See below, for conditional expectation.)
-Forgetting about the condition that $\ker\E$ is an ideal (that arises from the special situation in split extension, where $\E$ has to be homomorphism), it is natural to ask what is a conditional expectation from a Hilbert module onto a closed ternary subspace.
-(Recall from the remark in Section \ref{zero} the way in which this is weaker a condition than requiring a closed submodule; submodules are not what corresponds to subalgebras but to right ideals; ternary subspaces are what corresponds to subalgebras.)
+Forgetting about the condition that $\ker\E$ is an ideal (that arises from the special situation in a split extension, where $\E$ has to be a homomorphism), it is natural to ask what is a conditional expectation from a Hilbert module onto a closed ternary subspace.
+(Recall from Lemma \ref{TsSlem} that this is a weaker condition than requiring a closed submodule; submodules are not what corresponds to subalgebras but to right ideals; ternary subspaces are what corresponds to subalgebras.)
 So, accepting that a \it{conditional expectation} of a Hilbert module onto a closed ternary subspace should be equivalently defined as (co)restriction of a blockwise conditional expectation between the reduced linking algebras, what are its intrinsic properties (as maps between modules) that guarantee to make this happen?